storybuilder-org/StoryCAD/ACKNOWLEDGE.md

 * [Elmah.io][4]
 * [NRtfTree][5]
 * [Scrivener][6]

-* [SyncFusion][7]
+We are especially grateful to elmah.io commercial products who make their livelihood freely available to public open source projects like ours.

-We are especially grateful to elmah.io and Syncfusion, commercial products who make their livelihood freely available to public open source projects like ours.
+(StoryCAD Versions before 2.14.2 relied on SyncFusion Controls and we are eternally greatful for their support.)

 ## Origins